Cyphs/SteamDeckSTR/README.md

 * After running STR Post-Deploy, the game will replace the vanilla launcher (SkyrimSELauncher.exe) with the Skyrim Together Reborn executable.
 * To open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it.
 Alternatively, just temporarily rename them back.
 You can add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings.

+## Currently Known Issues

+* Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.
+This may prevent you from using the text chat without an external keyboard connected.

+* The F3 key for the debug UI overlay does not work.
+This may prevent you from using things like the quest debugger as the Party Leader to advance through bugged quests.

 ## Uninstall

-1. Run Undo-STR on the desktop (This will also restore the Creation Club content)
+1. Run Undo-STR on the desktop (This will also restore the Creation Club content to the Data folder)
 2. Open Vortex and Stop Managing the game to remove the mods
 3. Copy and paste the terminal (Konsole) commands below to get rid of SteamDeckSTR and Vortex